Ben Wilson (basketball): Personal life

-He had one son, Brandon Wilson, born September 1984, with his high school girlfriend Jetun Rush.
+Wilson had one son, Brandon Sherrod Wilson, born September 1984, with his high school girlfriend Jetun Rush.
 Brandon, who was 10 weeks old when his father died, went on to play basketball at the University of Maryland-Eastern Shore, wearing Wilson's number 25.
-He played professionally with the Long Island Wizards.
-Brandon went on to coach basketball.
-He attended and graduated from the Nassau Police Academy.
-He served in the Port Washington Police Department for five years.

-On January 13, 2022, Brandon Sherrod Wilson died in a car accident.
-Brandon died after he swerved into a shoulder on the Northern State Parkway, and hit a pole and two trees.
+He played professionally with the Long Island Wizards and later became a coach.
+He also attended and graduated from the Nassau Police Academy, serving in the Port Washington Police Department for five years.
+On January 13, 2022, Brandon died in a car accident after swerving into a shoulder on the Northern State Parkway and hitting a pole and two trees.

 Legacy

 Wilson's friend and Simeon teammate, former NBA and University of Illinois basketball player Nick Anderson, wore jersey number 25 during his career in Wilson's honor.
 Juwan Howard wore 25 at the University of Michigan as a tribute to Wilson.
 Former Chicago Bulls guard Derrick Rose, who graduated from Simeon in 2007, wore number 25, and the team won the state championship in 2006 and 2007.
 He also wore number 25 with the New York Knicks, after being traded.
 Simeon basketball player Jabari Parker had the number 25 stitched into the team sneakers during his time at Simeon.

 Following Nick Anderson's tribute to Wilson in wearing number 25 at Illinois, many others who graduated from Simeon and moved on to play for the Illini have carried on the tradition of wearing the jersey number 25.
 In the years since his murder in 1984, Deon Thomas, Bryant Notree, Calvin Brock, and Kendrick Nunn have all worn 25 during their basketball career at Illinois to honor Wilson.
 ESPN premiered a documentary on Wilson titled Benji on October 23, 2012.